jfrog/trainings/course-4/lab-4/README.md

    echo $?
    ```

-2. Create shell script which reproduces the main steps of a simple CI pipeline:
+2. Create a shell script which reproduces the main steps of a simple CI pipeline:

    1. pull dependencies
    2. scan dependencies